 Information

-This multipart guide will walk through the process to deploy 2x hyperconverged Proxmox VE nodes utilizing SvSAN virtualized block storage and a lightweight witness node, such as a Raspberry Pi.
+This multipart guide will walk through the process to deploy 2x hyperconverged Proxmox VE nodes utilizing SvSAN virtualized block storage.
+This will leverage both the StorMagic witness service and the Proxmox q-device on a lightweight witness node, such as a Raspberry Pi or both running in an LXC container on a NAS device.

 Prepare the hosts ready for SvSAN